rhysco8/CV/README.md

 - Onboarded new sales team members at flagship Chelsea showroom.
 - Acted as stakeholder to ERP team, due to my extensive in-depth product and processes knowledge.
 - Created monthly showroom sales report to highlight the top performers in the showroom sales team.
-- Maintained training documents to reflect frequent changes to product line
+- Maintained training documents to reflect frequent changes to product line.